Esther Coopersmith

 Esther Lipsen Coopersmith (January 18, 1930 – March 26, 2024) was an American diplomat, philanthropist, political lobbyist, and a champion for women's equality.
 For over 70 years, she organized gatherings, from small dinners to grand formal ones, across the world.
-Her client list varied from politicians and visiting royals to academics and actors.
+Her guest list varied from politicians and visiting royals to academics and actors.
 In 2009, UNESCO named her a goodwill ambassador for "fostering intercultural dialogue".

 Early years

 Esther Lipsen was born on January 18, 1930, in Des Moines, Iowa; her father was an emigrant cattle dealer from present-day Moldova and her mother was a homemaker from Romania.
 They moved to Mazomanie, Wisconsin, and Lipsen became interested in politics at age 8, after listening to President Franklin D. Roosevelt's fireside chats on the radio.
 After graduating from high school, she studied at the University of Denver and later at the University of Wisconsin, where she joined the Young Democrats of America.
 She became actively involved in politics in 1952, when she filled in to chair an event for the presidential Democratic hopeful, Tennessee senator Estes Kefauver, who went on to win the Wisconsin primary election and 11 of the 15 others across the country, even defeating sitting President Harry S. Truman, who then withdrew his re-election campaign.
 Kefauver asked Lipsen to open and manage a campaign office for the Chicago convention.
 Not having any experience with such a job, she asked a rival politician's aides for advice.
 Despite Kefauver's popularity and campaign success, he lost the Democratic nomination to Illinois governor Adlai Stevenson II.
 Lipsen then organized Young Democrat campaign clubs to support Stevenson.
 Although Kefauver invited her to Washington, D.C., in 1954, he did not hire her, despite his desire to run in future presidential elections.